Clue Birth Control is a feature of your trusted and beloved Clue app.

 Clue Birth Control’s algorithm uses your period start dates to predict high and low risk days of pregnancy.

-On low risk days, you don’t need to use protection; on high risk days, you need to use condoms or avoid sex that may result in pregnancy.
+On high risk days, you must use a barrier method like condoms every time you have sex that may result in pregnancy.

-Clue Birth Control is a new kind of Fertility Awareness Based Method (FABM) of contraception that is enhanced by your tracked periods and app technology.
+Clue Birth Control is a new kind of Fertility Awareness Based Method (FABM) of contraception, which works by using your tracked periods to calculate your daily risk of pregnancy.

 The United States Food and Drug Administration (FDA) has classified Clue Birth Control as a software application that can be used as a contraception to prevent pregnancy.
 We have been cleared to offer Clue Birth Control to users in the United States of America after submitting extensive information about the feature’s efficacy, the research behind it, and the processes our team has in place to make sure the app is built to the safety standards of a medical device.